 So—is this talented, experienced physician also a disruptive doctor?
 And if he is, what to do?

 He has an ego perhaps a bit bigger than the average—what physician, and especially what surgeon, doesn’t?
 Thousands and thousands of hours of study, practice and experience have placed him in a position of earned authority.
 He’s used to exercising this authority in life-and-death situations, and if sometimes he exercises it with sharp words, well, it’s natural to think he’s earned the right.

 There’s more to Cliff’s story.
 When taking a step back and examining his situation with a wider lens, it’s clear he has reasons to be a little on edge.
 Maybe those who work with him need to cut him some slack.
 Nobody ever said practicing medicine was easy—on the mind, the body or the soul—and if Cliff can be tough on his colleagues, isn’t that just another tough thing his colleagues should put up with as part of the profession, like long hours and exacting procedures?

 Yes, Cliff can be difficult.
 But is he really disruptive?
 And if so, how?

-The story continues next month, when we’ll hear from Cliff’s colleagues about how his outbursts
+The story continues in part two, when we’ll hear from Cliff’s colleagues about how his outbursts